mangrove-labs/mangrovelabs-concept-paper/README.md

   - Training on data and visualization tools

 - Develop a fee-for-service technology development department.
 Specific duties includes:
-  - Mobile Application and Website development, maintenance and hosting
+  - Mobile Application, Interactive voice response (IVR) and Website development, maintenance and hosting
   - Localization and maintenance, and hosting of existing open source projects
   - Releasing, preparing and vetting open data
   - Online maps and visualizations